IvanUkhov/apitizer/README.md

 $ gem install apitizer
 ```

-Note that the minimal supported version of Ruby is `2.1`.

 ## Usage

 Create an apitizer describing the API of the Web service you would like